 Торіс Impacts/Benefits Mitigation Measures Siltation and increased turbidity of water including effects on aquatic species.
 During operation: Water pollution (for example due to: contaminated road run-off, dust, leaking fuels/oil/lubricants, from exhaust gases etc.).
 Implementation of new regulations on vehicle emissions including use of catalytic converters and use of unleaded fuel will significantly reduce potential pollution impacts on water, soil and air quality.
 Water management guidelines for site compounds, asphalt plants, borrow pits and other site facilities.
 Protection measures for banks of watercourses: minimise activities, avoid waste disposal near banks, limit removal of trees on banks; measures to prevent turbidity in river etc. Flood prevention & management.
 During operation: Capacity of motorway drainage run-off system designed to ensure safe evacuation off storm water and in case of accidents.
 Pollution control measures for motorway wastewater including closed drainage systems, interceptor & retention systems, monitoring of treated wastewater before discharge.
 Wastewater treatment facility and collector tanks.
 Compliance with wastewater discharge limit values from relevant regulations.
 Road signage marking areas with sensitive water resources.
 Obtain required water management permits.
 Land Quality (Soil) Soil contamination and land degradation from construction.
 Land degradation resulting from: erosion from removal of vegetation and cuttings, run-off water and construction of site facilities; removal of fertile soil; use of borrow material for fill, use of landfill and land contamination.
 Soil pollution resulting from: polluted run-off; deposition of exhaust gases; waste and shedding of loads.
 Potential pollution of soil along road is of concern particularly at close distances to the road and will be relative to traffic loading.
 The Environmental Impact Assessments identified that Heavy Metals pollution along the road could be a potential significant impact resulting in limitations on the use of agricultural land immediately in the vicinity of the route.
 However this was partly based on the assumption that leaded fuel would continue to be used, as the use of leaded fuel is now banned in Republika Srpska it is now believed the original assessment of contamination of heavy metals is not realistic.
-The Developer (RSM) have requested in the application for the environmental permit that a new assessment be undertaken and measures of protection be based on it.
-The assessment will also consider potential likelihood of contamination from use of salt and organic pollutants arising from the works.
-In addition to measures above to protect water quality:
+The Developer (RSM) have requested in the application for the environmental permit that a new assessment will also consider potential likelihood of contamination from use of salt and organic pollutants arising from the works.
+In addition to measures above to protect water quality: During Construction: Waste Management Plan and Materials Management Plan to be established for the project by Contractor.
+Measures to protect areas sensitive to erosion.
+Measures to avoid over-compaction of soil.
+Rehabilitation Plan to be established and sites areas including temporary areas of land-use should be rehabilitated in-line with plan.
+Specific management and protection measures for all borrow pits and waste dumps to prevent degradation of soil, and for tunnel spoil.
+For activities related to the site but not covered by the Project which require conversion of agricultural land a new assessment or revised assessment of impacts must be undertaken.
+Careful removal, handling and storage of surface soil for use as fill material within the site.
+Measures for dealing with fertile soil.
+During Operation: Planting and landscaping to prevent erosion in sensitive areas.
+Operation Plan for winter maintenance procedures.
+Measures to prohibit production of vegetables and medicinal herbs due to potential impact on surrounding agricultural land due to contamination from operation of the road.
+This measure is being reviewed by the Developer who